mondr4g/itj-dexcom-tecnical-test/README.md

     missingNumbers.test.js
     twoSummNumbers.test.js

+NOTE: You can include any other unit test on this files using jest syntax to be executed with the others.

 To run this unit test cases, you can use the following comand on the terminal
 ```bash
 $ npm test